griffithlab/rnabio.org/_posts/0008-08-01-TCR_BCR_analysis.md

 ```

 We can also examine the relative distribution of clones by abundance.
-Using `clonalAbundance()` will produce a line graph with a total number of clones by the number of instances within the sample or run.
+Using `clonalAbundance()` will produce a line graph with the total number of clones by the number of instances within the sample or run.

 ```R
 # line graph with a total number of clones by the number of instances within the sample or run